-Suspected adverse reactions and adverse events should be reported.
-Reporting forms and information can be found at https://yellowcard.mhra.gov.uk or search for MHRA Yellow Card in the Google Play or Apple App Store.
+Adverse events should be reported.
+Reporting forms and information can be found at Yellow Card Scheme Website: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.

-Suspected adverse reactions and adverse events should also be reported to Aegerion by e-mail to Medinfo.emea@aegerion.com or by telephoning the free phone number 00800 23437466.
+Adverse events should also be reported to Amryt by email to medinfo@amrytpharma.com or by telephoning the free phone number 00 800 4447 4447.